darrelltzj/wdi-project-1-darrelltzj/README.md

 On blur listener:

 As read [here](http://stackoverflow.com/questions/15871942/how-do-browsers-pause-change-javascript-when-tab-or-window-is-not-active), the requestAnimationFrame pauses while the setInterval timer continues running whenever the user switches the tab.
-This affected the game as the rain spawn duration is depended on the game duration.
+This affected the game as the rain spawn duration is dependent on the game duration.
 The on blur listener below pauses the game whenever the tab becomes inactive to prevent this.

 ```
 $(window).on('blur', activatePause)
 ```

+## Areas to improve on

+**Collision Detection on cat's body**

+**Gravity according to height of wall? percent?**

 ## Author(s)